 Housing is provided by the program at the campus through the "Summer conferences" housing program.

 Undergraduate students pursuing a bachelor's degree in chemistry, engineering, biology, physics, mathematics, or related disciplines in a US-based institution are eligible to apply.
 By the time the program starts students should have completed two years of their undergraduate studies.
-Applicants who will have graduated by the time of the program are not eligible but are welcome to apply for the graduate program in Pharmaceutics and Pharmaceutical Chemistry.
+Applicants who will have graduated by the time of the program are not eligible but are welcome to apply for the graduate program in Molecular Pharmaceutics.

 Applicants are required to submit the following documents to program director before the deadline: